widdowquinn/pyani/docs/citations.rst

 Citing ``pyani``
 ================

-Please cite the following manuscript in your work, if you have found PYANI useful:
+We would be grateful if you could please cite the following manuscript in your work if you have found ``pyani`` useful:

     Pritchard *et al.* (2016) "Genomics and taxonomy in diagnostics for food security: soft-rotting enterobacterial plant pathogens" *Anal.
 Methods*, 2016, **8**, 12-24 DOI: 10.1039/C5AY02550H